joeax/svidget/README.md

 <small>\* Just kidding</small>

-> Svidget is currently in beta.
-It is functionally complete and stable.
-I am currently working on some complex demos, finalizing the unit tests, and getting all documentation ready.
-For more information visit the [Svidget.js Website](http://www.svidget.com).
+> Svidget is currently in beta, with version 0.3.0 currently in alpha.
+Once the unit tests are complete 0.3.0 will be released.
+For now, version 0.2.3 is functionally complete and stable.
+For more information and to view some live demos visit the [Svidget.js Website](http://www.svidget.com).

 ###Download
 Download the latest stable builds from the `dist` folder.
-The current version is **0.2.3**.
+The current stable version is **0.2.3**, with an 0.3.0 version in alpha.

 ###Bower
 Install from Bower: